yevheniimoroziuk/openregistry.lots.bargain/docs/source/overview.rst

 Overview
 ========

-openregistry.lots.redemption contains the description of the Lots Registry.
+openregistry.lots.bargain contains the description of the Lots Registry.

 Features
 --------